Heterogeneous Directed Hypergraph Neural Network over abstract syntax tree (AST) for Code Classification: Methodology

 \subsection{Classification}

-When we obtain the node hidden vectors $h_{1}^{L},h_{2}^{L},\ldots,h_{|N|}^{L}$ from the last layer, we utilize attention pooling to aggregate the information of each node to obtain vector representation $r$ as \eqref{eq13}\eqref{eq14}, where $g \in \mathbb{R}^{C_2}$ is a learnable vector.
+When we obtain the node hidden vectors $h_{1}^{L},h_{2}^{L},\ldots,h_{|N|}^{L}$ from the last layer, we utilize attention mechanism to aggregate the information of each node to obtain vector representation $r$ as \eqref{eq13}\eqref{eq14}, where $g \in \mathbb{R}^{C_2}$ is a learnable vector.

 To obtain the final classification prediction, we use an MLP, which is expressed as \eqref{eq15}.

 The attention mechanism above is also multi-head attention.
 We employ the standard cross-entropy loss function for the training.